Who is Monster on The Masked Singer?

 Footballer Adebayo Akinfenwa is the identify on some viewers’ lips after watching Monster’s efficiency.

-The skilled striker has performed for Wycombe Wanderers since 2016 and is understood for his bodily energy.
+The skilled striker has performed for Wycombe Wanderers since 2016 and is understood for his bodily power.

 Some followers have come to this conclusion after Monster stated that he has “big arms”, subsequently hinting that he may very well be an athlete.

-#MaskedSinger if that’s not Adebayo Akinfenwa within the monster outfit I’ll be dissatisfied
+#MaskedSinger if that’s not Adebayo Akinfenwa within the monster outfit I’ll be disenchanted

 — Richard Monyei (@akaYEI) January 5, 2020